 - In Key Stage 1, the teaching of Grammar and Punctuation is embedded within English lessons; full coverage is ensured through the use of the Read Write Inc. programme

 - In Key Stage 2, children receive one discrete Grammar and Punctuation lesson per week, focusing on one element of the National Curriculum requirements for their year group.
-Further coverage is achieved through the use of The Write Stuff programme (coverage is shown in the Key Stage 2 Planning Overview documents)
+Further coverage is achieved through the use of The Write Stuff programme (coverage is shown in the English Curriculum Overview documents)

 - Literacy skills are taught, practised and developed across the curriculum